 According to Global Slavery Index, Kazakhstan ranked 64 among 167 in 2016.
 Superficially, it is not all so bad until we see it in absolute terms: by estimate of WALK FREE FOUNDATION, in 2016, 81,600 people were in labour and in sexual slavery in Kazakhstan.

 It is not a new situation.
-According to analytical collection Trafficking victim identification in the Republic of Kazakhstan, published with the assistance of OSCE in 2012, approximately 50 thousands people become victims of bondage and sexual slavery annually.
-All over the world, overall number of today bondage victims reaches 45,8 million people (in accordance with estimates of 2016, 25 million of them are victims of compulsory labour).
+According to analytical collection Trafficking victim identification in the Republic of Kazakhstan, published with the assistance of OSCE in 2012, approximately 50 thousands people become victims of slavery and sexual slavery annually.
+All over the world, overall number of today slavery victims reaches 45,8 million people (in accordance with estimates of 2016, 25 million of them are victims of compulsory labour).

 From a migrant to a slave